 Covered Dish Delivery

 - New Tradition: Pay close attention to how much time your prepared dish will be out of the refrigerator or oven.
 A cold dish can be packed in a cooler with ice packs to keep it cold while traveling.
 Hot dishes can be transported in an insulated bag that is intended to keep foods hot or covered with foil and insulated with towels.
-Cold dishes should be kept under 40°F and hot dishes above 140°F. If it is outside these temperature zones for two hours or more, it should be discarded.
+Cold dishes should be kept below 40°F and hot dishes above 140°F. If the dish is outside these temperature zones for two hours or more, it should be discarded.

 Rocking the Gravy Boat